 Texas Hillel offers free Shabbat dinner every week, preceded by Conservative, Orthodox and Reform services.
 With an eye towards helping students navigate their Jewish identities on their own terms, Hillel’s pluralistic approach to the student population has long focused on the Shabbat experience.
 Services are led by students for students, the dining room is set up by students, the theme and decorations are planned and put up by students, and students often help with cooking and serving the meal.

 Any student or community member is welcome to join us for Shabbat services and/or meal any week of the year.
 If you wish to help set up for Shabbat, have a great idea for a themed Shabbat or just want more information, please contact Spencer.

 High Holy Days

 Who comes to High Holy Days at Texas Hillel?
 Lots of people!
 We are a pluralistic and welcoming community.
 Primarily we engage undergraduate and graduate students, but we also have friends and neighbors from off campus who join us for services and meals.
 We aim to be inclusive and open, celebrating the diversity of expressions of Jewish identity and the countless ways in which people connect to the richness of Jewish tradition.

-A fun and interactive Seder led by Margo Sack, staff and student leaders.
-Most traditional Passover rituals will be included, but may be observed differently from the Seder you might be accustomed to!
-If you would like to be a Student Seder Captain and bring your passions to our Seder, please contact Margo Sack email@example.com.
-All are welcome!
+Texas Hillel hosts a fun interactive Seder led by student leaders and staff.
+Most traditional Passover rituals are included, but may be observed differently from the Seder you might be accustomed to!
+See our Passover schedule and RSVP for the Seder.